 - Select Literary Work if the registration number assigned to the basic registration begins with the letters TX or TXu, and if the registration covers a work that explains, describes, or narrates a particular subject, theme, or idea through the use of narrative, descriptive, explanatory, or instructional text (rather than dialog or dramatic action).
-Examples of works that fit within this category include fiction, nonfiction, poetry, short stories, memoirs, textbooks, reference works, directories, catalogs, advertising copy, as well as s.
-For additional information concerning this category, see, Section 703. - Select Work of the Visual Arts if the registration number assigned to the basic registration begins with the letters VA or VAu, and if the registration covers a pictorial, graphic, or sculptural work.
+Examples of works that fit within this category include fiction, nonfiction, poetry, short stories, memoirs, textbooks, reference works, directories, catalogs, advertising copy, as well as computer programs.
+For additional information concerning this category, see Chapter 700, Section 703. - Select Work of the Visual Arts if the registration number assigned to the basic registration begins with the letters VA or VAu, and if the registration covers a pictorial, graphic, or sculptural work.
 This category includes two-dimensional and three-dimensional works of fine, graphic, or applied art; prints and art reproduction; maps, and technical drawings.
-Examples of works that fit within this category include drawings, illustrations, posters, logos, sculptures, jewelry designs, fabric designs, wallpaper designs, and s.
-For additional information concerning this category, see, Sections 903.1 and 903.2.

-- Select Work of the Performing Arts if the registration number assigned to the basic registration begins with the letters PA or PAu, and if the registration covers a musical work, a dramatic work, a, or a.
+Examples of works that fit within this category include drawings, illustrations, posters, logos, sculptures, jewelry designs, fabric designs, wallpaper designs, and architectural works.
+For additional information concerning this category, see Chapter 900, Sections 903.1 and 903.2. - Select Work of the Performing Arts if the registration number assigned to the basic registration begins with the letters PA or PAu, and if the registration covers a musical work, a dramatic work, a pantomime, or a choreographic work.
 Examples of works that fit within this category include songs, musical arrangements, stage plays, screenplays, scripts, treatments, and ballets.
-For additional information concerning this category, see, Sections 802, 804, 805, and 806. - Select Sounding Recording if the registration number assigned to the basic registration begins with the letters SR or SRu, and if the registration covers a.
+For additional information concerning this category, see Chapter 800, Sections 802, 804, 805, and 806.

+• Select Sound Recording if the registration number assigned to the basic registration begins with the letters SR or SRu, and if the registration covers a sound recording.
 Examples of works that fit within this category include a recording of a singer performing a song or an audiobook, podcast, or live concert recording.
 Likewise, the applicant should select this option if the registration covers both a sound recording and the underlying work embodied in that recording, such as a registration that covers a song and a recording of a musician performing that song.
-For additional information concerning this category, see, Section 803.
+For additional information concerning this category, see Chapter 800, Section 803.

-NOTE: To add a claim in "sound recording" to a basic registration for a musical work, dramatic work, or literary work, the applicant should select the option for Sound Recording - even if the basic registration begins with the letters PA, Pau, TX, or TXu.
-For information concerning this type of correction or amplification, see Section .
+NOTE: To add a claim in "sound recording" to a basic registration for a musical work, dramatic work, or literary work, the applicant should select the option for Sound Recording - even if the basic registration begins with the letters PA, PAu, TX, or TXu.
+For information concerning this type of correction or amplification, see Section 1802.6(J).
 If the Office determines that the work was registered in the wrong class or series, it may cancel the initial registration and issue a new registration in the correct class.
-For information concerning this procedure, see Section .
+For information concerning this procedure, see Section 1807.4(A).